ryandens/OpenDataBmore/README.md

-I used[Fenix Web Server](http://www.fenixwebserver.com/) to get a server running.
+I used [Fenix Web Server](http://www.fenixwebserver.com/) to get a server running.
 Open the application then click Web Servers > New.
 Give the project a descriptive name (perhaps, Baltimore Restaurants Web App), put in the path to the root directory of the project (where index.html is located), ensurethe suggested port is available, then click 'Create'.
 Start the web server by clicking